 If there are major problems, you’ll be able to make adjustments before launching it.

-Once you launch, don’t stop testing and iterating — that’s how your product continues to grow and improve.
+Once you launch, don’t stop testing and iterating.
+That’s how your product continues to grow and improve.
 Implement a regular testing process and add the feedback you get to your product development roadmap or backlog.

 Five great web application design examples

-Even better, she told us, “A lot of companies have their design systems open to anyone.
+As Christine told us, sometimes it helps to start with examples of web application design and then customize it to fit your own needs, audience, and brand.
+“A lot of companies have their design systems open to anyone.
 As a designer, you can go in and see how they’ve written their documentation, how they’ve categorized components, and whatnot.”
 This inside look into other brands’ design systems can give you a major head start when creating your own.

 For a good starting place on where to look for effective web app designs, Christine and Matthew gave us a few of their favorites: